bensadeh/despell/README.md

 ## Getting started

-To use `despell`, replace all occurrences of
+To use `despell` in your existing config, replace all occurrences of

 ```
 #W